frenck/spook/documentation/other_features.md

 When it fires, `trigger.schedule` holds the expression and `trigger.now` the local time it fired at.

 One crontab rule catches people out, and it is not ours.
 Give both a day of the month and a day of the week, and cron combines them with "or", not "and".
 So `0 7 15 * 1` runs at seven on the 15th of the month, and at seven every Monday as well.
 Leave one of the two as `*` if you only mean the other.

-The exception is a day of the month starting with `*`, such as `*/20`, which does combine with "and".
+That "or" holds only while both fields are plain lists of days.
+Let either one start with a `*`, a step like `*/2` included, and the two combine with "and" instead: `0 7 15 * */2` is the 15th, but only when it falls on a Sunday, Tuesday, Thursday or Saturday.

 :::{seealso} Example trigger in {term}`YAML`
 :class: dropdown